Site Map

 The scanning part of the test will last about 1 hour.
 The scanner's camera may move above and around you.
 You may need to change positions.

-You will probably be asked to drink extra water after you receive the radiotracer to keep the material from collecting in your bladder.
+You will probably be asked to drink extra water after you receive the radiotracer to help flush the material from your bladder.

 How to Prepare for the Test